EmberEmu/Ember/README.md

 * A multitude of message structure fixes that have been given directly to other projects, allowing cleaner implementations of game features (e.g. NPC emotes following player interactions)
 * Correct character customisation options validation

-Advancements in open source emulation flow in both directions, allowing the wider community to benefit, even if they all don't directly use or contribute to the same projects.
+Advancements in open source emulation flow in both directions, allowing the wider community to benefit, even if they don't directly use or contribute to the same projects.
 ### Anything else I should know?
 We have a retro ASCII-art banner straight from 1995 when the server runs.
 Priorities.